Team AckoOct 14, 2022

 Below are the benefits of Motor Floater Insurance policy:

-Hassle-free Purchase: A floater motor insurance will save a lot of time as you need not purchase multiple insurances for your vehicles.
+Hassle-free Purchase: A floater (or) combined motor insurance will save a lot of time as you need not purchase multiple insurances for your vehicles.
 The multi-vehicle policy will also reduce documentation, and you need not break your head on remembering the renewal dates of several policies.

 Usage-Based Premium Calculation: The motor floater policy, as a product, is in an evolving phase, and we can expect several new features to be introduced by insurance companies.
 One such feature is the usage-based premium calculation.
 Yes, the premium will be calculated based on the usage of the vehicles, and the distance covered by the vehicles will be the main criteria.
 Apart from that, driver behaviour will also come into play while calculating the premium.
 If you drive safely and follow traffic rules, the premium will be less, and if it’s the opposite, the premium will be high.